mobi/telephone_number/README.md

     `TelephoneNumber.invalid?("3175082237", :US) ==> false`

-    If you are looking to validate against a specific set of keys, you can pass in an array of keys
+    If you are looking to invalidate against a specific set of keys, you can pass in an array of keys

     ```
     TelephoneNumber.invalid?("3175082237", :US, [:mobile, :fixed_line]) ==> false